grassrootseconomics/docs.grassecon.org/docs/commons/template.md

 ## Aim

-Community creation and maitenence of Instruments for inclusive wellbeing.
+Community creation and maintenance of Instruments for inclusive wellbeing.

 ## Principles

 The core Principles of an Economic Commons include:

 1. Care for people - maximize amenity, wellbeing, happiness and contentment
-2. Care for the environment - supprot enviromental regeneration and minimize use of finite resources for economic activity
+2. Care for the environment - support environmental regeneration and minimize use of finite resources for economic activity
 3. Equity - affordable and secure access to Instruments, land, resources, knowledge & care
 4. Reciprocity – and mutual sharing of risk, cost and surplus
 5. Non-Dominance - no person to have dominant rights over any other